DidIGitYou/Contact-form/README.md

 ![logo]

-A very basic contact form which mails you the information filled using
+A very basic contact form which mails you the information filled using NODEMAILER

 ### Install dependencies using: npm install